Space Shuttle Columbia disaster: Presidential response

 At 14:04 EST (19:04 UTC), President George W. Bush said in a televised address to the nation, "My fellow Americans, this day has brought terrible news, and great sadness to our country.
-At 9:00 a.m. this morning, Mission Control in Houston lost contact with our Space Shuttle Columbia.
+At 9:00 o'clock this morning, Mission Control in Houston lost contact with our Space Shuttle Columbia.
 A short time later, debris was seen falling from the skies above Texas.
 The Columbia is lost; there are no survivors."